 Access high-resolution printing files.
 These files were originally printed via MJF in Nylon.

-Files suitable for FDM printers are currently in development and will be made available soon.
+Files suitable for FDM printers are also available.

 State Library worked with a number of collaborators to help realise this project including Christie Tamas at Dittolabs whose expertise helped guide the project and who completed the scanning and photogrammetry of the Globe; Josh O'Connell at onepointsix who helped enhance the models and made them ready for printing.